astronomer/docs/astro/environment-variables.md

 :::caution

-Environment Variables that are set as secret can be modified, but the variable's secret value will never be shown to the user once it's been saved.
+Environment variables that are set as secret can be modified, but the variable's secret value will never be shown to the user once it's been saved.
 To modify a secret environment variable, you'll be prompted to enter a new value.

 :::